ChrisPJohn/SolastaModTemplate/README.md

 1. Install Visual Studio 2019
 2. Ensure .NET 4.7.2 is installed
+	- Download [Here](https://dotnet.microsoft.com/download/visual-studio-sdks) the current x86 SDK
-3. Ensure the SolastaInstallDir environment variable is configured to point to your Solasta_COTM install directory.
+3. Ensure the SolastaInstallDir environment variable is configured to point to your Solasta game home folder
-4. Use "InstallDebug" to have the API installed directly to your Mods folder
+4. Use "Install Debug" to have the API installed directly to your Mods folder

 # How to Install